 Free to registered Asia Cash Cycle Seminar (ICCOS) delegates

 Currency Production is the beginning stage of the Cash Cycle, and it encompasses security and durability considerations in design, Level 1-3 security features, printing, and issuance.
 Issuing Authorities must also factor in the cost vs performance balance while bearing in mind the transactional and store-value denominations as well as the risks posed by counterfeiting.
-Following on last year’s highly successful symposium, the 2017 Asia Cash Cycle Seminar will also feature "Currency Production – Where the Cash Cycle Begins" on the agenda.
+Following on 2016's highly successful symposium, the 2017 Asia Cash Cycle Seminar featured "Currency Production – Where the Cash Cycle Begins" on the agenda.

-Please be advised that this symposium is free to attend for any Asia Cash Cycle Seminar (ICCOS) delegate.
-Interested delegates must pre-register for this symposium when registering for the seminar.
+This symposium was free to attend for any Asia Cash Cycle Seminar (ICCOS) delegate.
+Interested delegates must have pre-registered for this symposium when registering for the seminar.

-There will be two sessions (with a coffee break in between) that will focus on currency design, printing, and issuance.
-All of these production factors will be discussed in terms of how they impact the cash cycle.
-The symposium will have presentation topics covering Substrates and Durability, New Level 1 Security Features, Latest Printing Technology, and Experience in New Series & Re-Design.
-Suppliers are welcome to submit presentations for our consideration; priority will be given to Asia Cash Cycle Seminar (ICCOS) Sponsors.
+There were two sessions (with a coffee break in between) that focused on currency design, printing, and issuance.
+All of these production factors were discussed in terms of how they had an impact on the cash cycle.
+The symposium included presentation topics covering Substrates and Durability, New Level 1 Security Features, Latest Printing Technology, and Experience in New Series & Re-Design.
+Suppliers were welcome to submit presentations for consideration with priority given to Asia Cash Cycle Seminar (ICCOS) Sponsors.

 Planned Post-Seminar Symposium Topics*